Jaw Pain 101 - Temporomandibular Disorders (TMD

 Lateral Pterygoid Muscle Innervation: Superior and lateral part of the inferior division are innervated by a branch of the buccal nerve.
 The medial pat of the lower head is innervated by a branch that comes from the anterior trunk of the mandibular nerve.

 Want to learn more about the anatomical structures of the jaw and head, and how to palpate them?
 This is great information for students, practitioners, and patients.

 Click to play this video - " 9 Muscles of the Head & Jaw" .

 TREATMENT OF TMD

 There is good evidence supporting the effectiveness of using manual therapies and exercise in the treatment of TMD.
-(16) In addition to the use of soft-tissue techniques, mobilization of the cervical spine has been shown to decrease overall pain intensity, and increase mandibular movement in patients with myogenous TMD (TMD originating in or starting from muscle).
+(16) In addition to the use of soft-tissue techniques, mobilization of the cervical spine has been shown to decrease overall pain intensity, and increase mandibular movement.
 (16)

 Working With Your Dentist (Interdisciplinary Care)

-We have found that taking a multidisciplinary approach often achieves the best results.
+I have found that taking a multidisciplinary approach often achieves excellent results.